-It may surprise you to learn that the main investment in the 1970s was not stocks, bonds, real estate or traditional investments, but that it was gold that soared 2,300%.
+It may surprise you to learn that the main investment in the 1970s was not stocks, bonds, real estate or traditional investments, but that it was gold that soared 2,300%, with the Gold Price Per Ounce reaching unprecedented heights.
 Private individuals were banned from owning gold in the United States for decades.
 This was followed by a crazy bull market for precious metals with a sudden end.
 Over the years, member countries of the system accumulated such large reserves in U.S.dollars due to their current account surpluses that they surpassed U.S.

 gold reserves.
 However, the relationship between gold and the US dollar index remains and has a similar magnitude of -0.434 compared to the previous period.
 The wild 1970s and the subsequent falls in the price of gold have been etched in the memory of many investors.
 The following figure shows that gold deposited in the Federal Reserve to support convertibility plummeted between 1949 and 1970, and when it became clear that convertibility could not be maintained indefinitely, parity was abandoned and, later, the price of gold rose relative to the main currencies.